-Rachel is a highly sought-after speaker at conferences around Australia and NZ.
-Her audiences are mostly made up of health professionals, and she speaks about the need to communicate using open hearted language, especially at diagnosis.
-She teaches how the first words used at diagnosis critically shape how a parent perceives their future: The words can allow the parent to be their best, and find meaning even in pain; or they can create anger, mistrust, frustration, and can break down the crucial relationship between the parent and the health professional.
+Rachel is a sought-after speaker at conferences globally.
+Her audiences are mostly made up of health professionals in a variety of specialities, and she speaks about the need to communicate using empowering language, especially at diagnosis.
+She teaches how the first words used at diagnosis critically shape how a parent perceives their future: The words can allow the parent/patient to be their best, and find meaning even in pain; or they can create anger, mistrust, frustration, and can break down the crucial relationship between the parent and the health professional.
 It's a conversation about empowerment - For the patient, and for the health professional.

 Rachel also works with executives and leadership teams to facilitate positive culture change, and to build systems to reflect new thinking around what effective communication looks like and how it can be measured for better health results and positive patient experiences.

 Rachel is completely engaging and unassumingly unique, drawing her style from three distinct perspectives: